vapor-ware/synse-sdk/docs/user/tutorial.rst

 1. Create the plugin skeleton
 -----------------------------
-If you have read the documentation on plugin configuration, you will know that there are three types of configurations that a plugin uses: plugin config, device instance config, and device prototype config.
+If you have read the documentation on plugin configuration, you will know that there are three types of configurations that a plugin uses: plugin config, device config, and output type config.
 What each does is explained in the configuration documentation.

+We will not need to define the output type config, since we will have our output types built directly into the plugin.
+That means we only need to specify the device config and the plugin config.

-We will need to include those with our plugin, as well as a file to define the plugin.
+We will include those with our plugin, as well as a file to define the plugin.

 .. code-block:: none